On the uniqueness of continuous spacetime extensions in 1+1 dimensions with applications to weak null singularities: The -Structure of Extensions in 1+1-Dimensions

 \begin{proof} By Proposition \ref{prop:boundarystructure} (a)(i), we can choose a near Minkowski neighbourhood centred at $\tilde{p}_{u_*}$ as well as $v_*<0<\epsilon$ such that \eqref{eqn:monotonicityconventions} holds on $\iota([u_*-\epsilon,u_*+\epsilon]\times[v_*,0))$ and $\iota$ extends continuously to $\iota:[u_*-\epsilon,u_*+\epsilon]\times[v_*,0]\hookrightarrow\tilde{U}$.
 If $\iota(u_-,0)=\iota(u_+,0)$ for some $u_-,u_+\in[u_*-\epsilon,u_*+\epsilon]$ with $u_-<u_+$ then by Proposition \ref{prop:nomixedcornerextension}, $\iota$ extends continuously to $\iota : (-1,1) \times (-1,0] \to \tilde{M}$ with $\iota(u,0) = \tilde{p}_{u_*}$ for all $u \in (-1,1)$.
 Otherwise, $\iota :[u_*-\epsilon,u_*+\epsilon]\times[v_*,0]\hookrightarrow\tilde{U}$ is injective and thus a bijection onto its image.
 Since it is continuous and defined on a compact set, its inverse is also continuous \cite[Theorem 4.17]{Rudin}.
 The remaining properties follow from Remark \ref{remark:futureboundary}. \end{proof}

 Theorem \ref{thm:C0structure} constitutes the first main result of this paper.
-It classifies the possible local $C^0$-structures of $C^0$-extensions of $(M_t,g_t)$ across $\{v = 0\}$: either the $C^0$-structure is locally equivalent to that of the reference extension $\overline{M_t}$ or all future directed null curves of constant $u$ extend to the same point.
+It classifies the possible local $C^0$-structures of $C^0$-extensions of $(M_t,g_t)$ across $\{v = 0\}$: either the $C^0$-structure is locally equivalent to that of the reference extension $\overline{M_t}$ or all future-directed null curves of constant $u$ extend to the same point.
 In this paper, we have only obtained this classification in 1+1-dimensions.
-Nevertheless, this is sufficient for exploring strongly spherically symmetric extensions (defined below) of black hole interiors to Cauchy horizons in $3+1$-dimensions.
-This is the aim of the next section.
+Nevertheless, this is sufficient for exploring strongly spherically symmetric extensions (defined below) of black hole interiors to Cauchy horizons in 3+1-dimensions.
+This is addressed in the next section.